zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 ### Overview

+Projections estimate that the number of seniors living alone in Singapore will reach 83,000 by 2030.
+This is a steep increase from 47,000 in 2016.
+In response, PAB was conceived to ensure that seniors living alone can remain safe and independent.

-PAB is part of the [Government Assisted Living Ecosystem (GALE)](https://www.developer.tech.gov.sg/technologies/digital-solutions-to-address-covid-19/government-assisted-living-ecosystem){:target="_blank"}, a collection of technologies and services to give our seniors greater peace of mind to live safely and independently.
+PAB is part of the [Government Assisted Living Ecosystem (GALE)](https://www.developer.tech.gov.sg/technologies/digital-solutions-to-address-covid-19/government-assisted-living-ecosystem){:target="_blank"}, a collection of technologies and services to give our seniors greater peace of mind and support during their golden years.

 ### What is the PAB?